vojtechnerad/electronic-voting/README.md

 Application for electronic voting.

 Written in Java, UI made in JavaFX, built in Maven.
-Data stored localy using SQLite.
+Data stored locally using SQLite.

 ### Sign in screen
 ![Sign in screen](electronic-voting_sign_in_screen.png)